marcopennekamp/whip/spec.md

 An **ingredient knowledge base** (`.ingredients`) is a configuration file in which the user can configure their ingredients.
 The file structure can be demonstrated by a simple example:

 ```
-flour {
+flour:
   texture: powder
   fat: 0.7%
   carbohydrate: 76%
   fiber: 2.7%
   sugar: 0.3%
   protein: 10%
-}

-water {
+water:
   texture: water-based liquid
   water: 100%
-}

-vegetable oil {
+vegetable oil:
   texture: oil-based liquid
   fat: 100%
-}
 ```

-That is, each ingredient is defined by its name and an accompanying block of properties.
+That is, each ingredient is defined by its name and an accompanying list of properties.
 The following properties are allowed:

 - The **texture** of an ingredient can be specified.
 Possible values are: